deogun/aes/README.md

 # Advanced Encryption Standard (AES) Service
 This library allows you to create an AES service with following modes
 - Galois/Counter Mode (GCM)
+- Cipher Blocker Chaining (CBC)

 ### Known Limitations
-- The buffer load size in GCM is fixed to 16 KB when decrypting input streams.
+- The buffer load size in GCM and CBC are fixed to 16 KB when decrypting input streams.
 This is efficient on most systems, but it might need to be configurable to allow performance tweaks.
 This is currently on the backlog and will become available in future releases.